 Hard work can and often seems to lead to success.
 That’s only because so many people are working hard at being successful.
 Meanwhile, what’s actually creating the success they enjoy, has very little to do with the effort they employ.

 Most of us don’t seem to have the luxury of slowing down and exploring what they’re reading here.
-But if they overcome that story and test what we’re offering, they will find accuracy in all of this.
+But overcome that story and test what we’re offering, you will find accuracy in all of this.

 Make a habit of feeling good.
 It’s a sure path to seemingly miraculous happiness levels.
 Only it’s not miraculous.